ChandanieT/configure-ad/README.md

 <img src="https://i.imgur.com/CAcira7.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Logged in to DC-1 and installed Active Directory Domain Services in  "Add roles and Features" in the Serever Manager (image above).
+Logged in to DC-1 and installed Active Directory Domain Services by "Add roles and Features" in the Serever Manager (image above).
  (At this stage it not not quite a Domain controler as yet until we set up a domain).
 The server was then promoted, a new forest was created "mydomain.com".
 DC-1 restarted.
 Logged back into DC-1 as new user "mydomain.com\chandy"
 </p>
 <br />